wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 2. Collets let you hold the work much closer to the end of the spindle, increasing rigidity.

 You don't even need to face the stock before beginning.
-I position the compound with the handle directly toward me or a little to the left before installing the tee base of the cutter.
-You just want the slot running roughly left to right.
+Just position the compound with the handle directly toward the operator or a little to the left before installing the tee base of the cutter.
+You just want the slot running roughly left to right (and maybe a little forward).

 Put some nominally sized stock into a collet, swing the handle to position the cutter toward the tailstock, feed in the cross-slide until the center of the